Michael Bar-Zohar: Political career

 Bar-Zohar became involved in politics in the 1960s, and joined Rafi upon its foundation in 1965.
-Rafi merged into the Alignment in 1968, forming formed the Labor Party faction, with Bar-Zohar becoming a Labor Party member, eventually joining its central committee.
+Rafi merged into the Alignment in 1968, forming the Labor Party, with Bar-Zohar becoming a Labor Party member, eventually joining its central committee.

 He was first elected to the Knesset in the 1981 elections on the Alignment's list and was a member of the Education and Culture Committee.
 Although he lost his seat in the 1984 election, he regained it in the 1988 elections, after which he was appointed chairman of the Education and Culture Committee.
 As a protégé of Moshe Dayan, Bar-Zohar was known as a hawk within the Labor Party.
 He lost his seat in the 1992 election and did not return to the Knesset, despite running in Labor Party primaries in the 1990s.
 In 2008 he joined the new Yisrael Hazaka party formed by Ephraim Sneh, which failed to win a seat in the 2009 election.